foxbunny/webpack-blocks-vue/README.md

 ## Status

+As of version 1.0.0, this package is compatible with webpack-blocks 1.x, and is, therefore, only compatible with webpack 2.
+If you need to support webpack 1, use webpack-blocks <1.0 and webpack-blocks-vue 0.2.0.

 This package is currently in alpha.
 It has been provided to you in good faith but it is currently almost guaranteed to break.